paulinejdavis/shoeCollection_app/README.md

 ## User Stories
 ```
 As a shoecull user
-So I can keeo track of my shoes.
+So I can keep track of my shoes.
 I would like to understand to be clear on worn and unworn shoes.
 ```